-Network Rail has recently undertaken improvements to the southbound platform by creating “the Horton Hump”, which provides a raised platform improving access on to and off trains.
+Network Rail’s installation of “the Horton Hump” provides a raised platform improving access on to and off trains on the southbound platform.

 Horton station is built on the ‘small station’ design.
 The design for the size of stations (large, medium or small) were determined by the expected passenger use when the S&C was built in the 19th Century.
 Although Horton station is unstaffed it is well used by all those who wish to access the charming village of Horton and the famous Yorkshire 3 peaks area.

 In 2002 the station buildings were taken over by the Settle & Carlisle Railway Trust.
 Some of the rooms are now rented out for business use.
-Waiting rooms continue to be available on both platforms for passengers
+Waiting rooms continue to be available on both platforms for passengers.
+In the waiting shelter on the northbound platform, a lithophone has been installed.
+Made from carboniferous limestone from Horton Quarry, you can test your keyboard skills or just sit back and listen to someone else playing

 Horton station gardens have been tended for over 30 years by the excellent FoSCL volunteer Mr Moss.
 A trip up the line not only gives fantastic long scenic views across hill and dale but also the well kept stations and gardens are a delight to behold.
 Nearly all the station gardens are tended by a team of hard working enthusiastic volunteers.